Tiffany Young: Endorsements

 In 2008, Young was chosen as the model for Aekyung's A-Solution.

 In 2010, she was selected as the model for L'Oréal's Biotherm alongside Yuri and Sooyoung.

 In 2013, she was chosen as the model for Lipken Cosmetics.

 In 2018, Young was chosen as the face of 2018 fall H&M music campaign.

 In 2021, she was selected by IOPE as the campaign artist for "Love, Potentials".
 She was also selected as the official model for the pharmaceutical brand Life's Promise.

 In 2022, Young was chosen as the ambassador for the French perfume house, Atelier Cologne.
-She was also selected as the main model for Cellivery Living & Health' new brand 'Celligram'.
+She was also selected as the main model for Cellivery Living & Health's new brand Celligram.

 In 2023, Young was selected as the brand muse for Satin, a women's clothing brand by Maison YS for the 2023 season.
-She was also chosen as the brand ambassador for the CFDA's golf wear brand 'Fair Liar'.
-And was selected as the brand ambassador for the skincare brand 'Joseon Beauty'.
+She was also chosen as the brand ambassador for the CFDA's golf wear brand Fair Liar and for the skincare brand Joseon Beauty.
 In August, Italian luxury fashion brand Moschino named Young as its house ambassador.